dimapaloskin/micro-chain/README.md

      }, {
       target: 'storage.api.your-domain.com/s3/save',
       mergeJson: true,
+      allowedStatuses: [200, 201], // array of allowed statuses.
+                                   // request will rejected if target's response has not included status
+                                   // response will equal target's response
       // will modify request data and return result if declared
       // receive Buffer
       transformRequestBody: body => {